SeanU2022/horiseon/README.md

 > **Note**: This layout is designed for desktop viewing, so you may notice that some of the elements don't look like the mock-up at a resolution smaller than 768px.
 Eventually you'll learn how to make elements responsive so that your web application is optimized for any screen size.

-## Getting Started

-Follow these instructions to create your project and deploy it to GitHub Pages:

-1. Create a new repository on your GitHub account and clone it to your computer.

-2. When you're ready to deploy, use the `git add`, `git commit`, and `git push` commands to save and push your code to your GitHub repository.

-3. Navigate to your GitHub repository in the browser and then select the Settings tab on the right side of the page.

-4. On the Settings page, scroll down to the GitHub Pages section.
-Then, in the section labeled Source, select the `main` branch as your source.

-5. Navigate to <your-github-username.github.io/your-repository-name> and you will find that your new webpage has gone live!
-For example, if your GitHub username is "lernantino" and the project is "css-demo-site", then your URL would be <lernantino.github.io/css-demo-site>.

-You can also refer to this [YouTube video on enabling GitHub Pages](https://youtu.be/P4Mu1t5rIXg) for more guidance.

-> **Important**: It might take a few minutes for GitHub pages to display your site correctly.
-If your project does not deploy or display correctly, check that all file paths in your application are relative and use the right casing.
-GitHub is case-sensitive, an inccorect capital or lowercase letter could cause problems in deployment.

-Be sure to add, commit, and push your work to see the most up-to-date version of your app!

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following code improvements:

-  * Application's links all function correctly.

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

-  * Application's CSS file is properly commented.

-### Deployment: 32%

-* Application deployed at live URL.

-* Application loads with no errors.

-* Application GitHub URL submitted.

-* GitHub repository contains application code.

-### Application Quality: 15%

-* Application resembles mock-up provided in the Challenge instructions (at least 90%).

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application.

-## Review

-You are required to submit the following for review:

-* The URL of the deployed application.

-* The URL of the GitHub repository, with a unique name and a README that describes the project.

----
-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.